I think it’s fair to say that recent years were not what any of us were expecting…

 15 – Black Lives Matter.
 Period.

-16 – Collective trauma is a thing and us COVID survivors probably have it.
+16 – Collective trauma is a thing and survivors probably have it.

-This is something I’ve only just started learning about but basically when a whole group of people go through something traumatic (and yes a global pandemic totally counts, as does racism, see number 15) they can experience collective trauma.
+This is something I’ve only just started learning about but basically when a whole group of people go through something traumatic they can experience collective trauma.

-This is a good post that explains the basics (I’m not yet educated enough to explain it myself) but the bottom line is pleased don’t be upset with yourself or surprised if this whole COVID thing leaves your mental health not so happy.
+This is a good post that explains the basics (I’m not yet educated enough to explain it myself) but the bottom line is please don’t be upset with yourself or surprised if your mental health is not optimal.

 That’s, unfortunately, normal and there is probably a whole load of us going through different but similar stuff.